olalonde/proof-of-liabilities/README.md

 ### Root node

-The root node of the, tree like all interior nodes, possesses a hash and a sum.
+The root node of the, tree like all internal nodes, possesses a hash and a sum.
 This data must be published publicly so that all users can ensure they're verifying against the same proof tree.